rkhwaja/wccls/README.md

 # Overview

 This is a read-only scraper for the [WCCLS](https://wccls.bibliocommons.com) account page.
+It also works for the [Multnomah County Bibliocommons site](https://multcolib.bibliocommons.com)

 # Usage